bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 ### Example

-CSS variables offer similar flexibility to Sass’s variables, but without the need for compilation before being served to the browser.
+CSS variables offer similar flexibility to SASS’s variables, but without the need for compilation before being served to the browser.
 For example, here we are resetting our page’s font and link styles, as well as creating a custom class that uses theme colors, via the use of CSS variables.